 **Please see the recipe card at the bottom of the post for the complete list of ingredients.

-Milkybar - Milkybar gives a lovely taste to the cheesecake but you can use any other brands of white chocolate (just don't call it a Milkybar cheesecake!)
+Nestle Milkybar adds a delicious flavour to the cheesecake, but feel free to use any other brand of white chocolate (just don't call it a Milkybar cheesecake!).

-Double cream - Also known as heavy cream in the US.
-Full fat double cream is the best option for this recipe.
-It's what gives it it's rich, dreamy texture.
+Also known as heavy cream in the US.
+Full-fat double cream is the best option for this recipe.
+It's what gives the cheesecake its rich, dreamy texture.

-Mascarpone cheese: This brings a whole new level of depth to the cheesecake and should not be replaced with more cream cheese or ricotta.
+Mascarpone brings a whole new level of depth to the cheesecake and should not be replaced with more cream cheese or ricotta cheese.

-Soft cream cheese: We use full fat cream cheese such as Philadelphia cream cheese, which is spreadable.
+We use full-fat spreadable cream cheese, such as Philadelphia cream cheese.

-Icing sugar: Also known as confectioner's or powdered sugar in the USA.
+Also known as confectioners or powdered sugar in the USA.

 How to make this recipe